A generalization of Ramanujan's congruence to modular forms of prime level: Numerical examples

-\end{example} \comment{ \begin{example} Let $p=47$, $k=24$, $\ell=103$.
+Note that in order to prove this congruence, and the ones below, it is enough to check that it holds for coefficients of prime index up to the Sturm bound $k(p+1)/12$. \end{example} \comment{ \begin{example} Let $p=47$, $k=24$, $\ell=103$.
 We have $\ell|p^{k/2}-1$, but also $\ell| \frac{B_k}{2k}$, so this case is not covered by~\cite{DF}.
 Theorem~\ref{T1} gives a congruence between $E_{k,p}^{(-1)}$ and a newform $f\in S_k^{(-1)}(p)$.
-The newforms in $S_k^{(-1)}(p)$ are Galois conjugate over a field of degree 41, and we verified the congruence by showing that the norms of the diference between Fourier coefficients are divisible by $\ell$.
+The newforms in $S_k^{(-1)}(p)$ are Galois conjugate over a field of degree 41, and we verified the congruence by showing that the norms of the difference between Fourier coefficients are divisible by $\ell$.
 We also checked that the subspace of $W_{k-2}^+(p)^{\new}_{/ \FF_\ell}$ on which the Atkin-Lehner involution acts as $-1$ has expected dimension 41, confirming the surjectivity in Theorem~\ref{T2}. \end{example} } \begin{example} One may ask whether the congruence in Theorem~\ref{T1} comes from a congruence between the period polynomials $P^+(f)$ and $P^+(E_{k,p}^{(\e)})$ of the forms in the theorem (both normalized to have constant term 1 at the identity coset).
-Such a congruence would imply the congruence of Hecke eigenvalues, and for level 1 it was shown to hold by Manin~\cite{Ma} in the cases when $S_k(1)$ is one dimentional.
+Such a congruence would imply the congruence of Hecke eigenvalues, and for level 1 it was shown to hold by Manin~\cite{Ma} in the cases when $S_k(1)$ is one dimensional.
 In higher level, this congruence often holds (see the next example), but the following example shows that it can also fail.
-For $p=5$, $k=40$, $\ell=71$, $\e=-1$, we have $\ell|p^{k/2}+\e$ and the congruence~\eqref{e1} holds for some $f\in S_k^{(\e)}(p)$, but $P^+(f)(I)\not\equiv P^+(E_{k,p}^{(\e)})(I) \pmod \I$.
+For $p=5$, $k=40$, $\ell=71$, $\e=-1$, we have $\ell|p^{k/2}+\e$ and the congruence~\eqref{e1} holds for some $f\in S_k^{(\e)}(p)$, but $P^+(f)(I)\not\equiv P^+\big(E_{k,p}^{(\e)}\big)(I) \pmod \I$.
 This illustrates the fact that the Deligne-Serre lifting lemma guarantees the lift of systems of eigenvalues, but not of eigenvectors. \end{example} \begin{example} Let $M=7$, $k=6$, and let $g\in S_k(M)$ be the newform

 The cosets $A=\G_0(M)\sm **xy$ can be identified with points $(x:y)\in \PP^1(\Z/M\Z)$, and setting $P=P^+(g)$, we can use the relations $P|\dd=P$, $P|S=-P$ to express all 8 components of $P$ in terms of